-The apply, please send cover letter, resume, references, and a writing sample to Elizabeth Zambrana, RMIAN’s Emerson Fellow, at email@example.com.
+The apply, please send a cover letter, resume, references, and a writing sample to Lauren Duke, RMIAN’s Equal Justice Works AmeriCorps Legal Fellow, at email@example.com.
 Applications will be accepted on a rolling basis until the positions are filled.

 RMIAN seeks volunteer interpreters to help interpret conversations and legal intakes with clients and to translate written materials for RMIAN’s clients.
 If you Spanish or another language and are interested in volunteering as an interpreter or translator, please contact Mayra Prieto, Detention Program Paralegal, at firstname.lastname@example.org.